bodhi-project/spirit-and-nature/content/on-world-game.md

 Usually a monthly session is recommended but if there is a special need, the child can come weekly for a while.
 A single session is also fine.
 You could plan it, for example, on the child’s birthday.
 It is a nice way to reflect without analysing on that special ‘birth’ day.
 The Mother speaks about the “birth” day as a day where one is especially close to one’s soul.
 In the future I would like to have an open time with the children where different activities can take place.

-## EXAMPLES OF HOW CHILDREN PLAY
+## Examples of how children play

-They make a scene silently and then at the end they tell a story spontaneously, or wait for an invitation to talk about it.
+- They make a scene silently and then at the end they tell a story spontaneously, or wait for an invitation to talk about it.
-The children tell a story as they create - mostly the younger children - and the story keeps evolving and changing over the session (or even over several sessions).
+- The children tell a story as they create - mostly the younger children - and the story keeps evolving and changing over the session (or even over several sessions).
-There is a story told just by the placement of the objects without words, and after that an interactive story starts with the other objects or with a partner, on another level without changing the created world, just moving objects around as in a one-act theatre scene.
+- There is a story told just by the placement of the objects without words, and after that an interactive story starts with the other objects or with a partner, on another level without changing the created world, just moving objects around as in a one-act theatre scene.
-The child proceeds silently and has nothing to add verbally.
+- The child proceeds silently and has nothing to add verbally.
-A story has been thought about earlier and is depicted very precisely or is written down precisely after having been depicted.
+- A story has been thought about earlier and is depicted very precisely or is written down precisely after having been depicted.

-## THE MATERIALS
+## Materials

-### CONTAINERS
+### Container

 The size of the sand tray by European standards is 28.5 inches x 22.5 inches x 3 inches.
 This size is considered ideal to keep an overview while playing, but many people make variations in size.
 One can use two kinds of trays: one tray with dry sand and the other moist sand.
 Dry and wet sand are different mediums and allow for different types of expression.
 Originally, the trays were painted blue on the inside.
 The blue on the sides can represent the sky, and the blue on the bottom can represent water – a lake, a river or the sea.
 In the West the trays are usually on a table, but as we are in India I place the container at ground level.